antirez/freakwan/README.md

 ## Power management

-Right now, for the LILYGO TTGO T3 device, we support reading the battery level and shutting down the device when the battery is too low, since the battery could damage if it is discharged over a certain limit.
-When this happens, the device will go in deep sleep mode, and will flash the led 3 times every 5 seconds.
+Right now, for the LILYGO TTGO T3 device, we support reading the battery level and shutting down the device when the battery is too low, since the battery could be damaged if it is discharged over a certain limit.
+To prevent such issues, when voltage is too low, the device will go in deep sleep mode, and will flash the led 3 times every 5 seconds.
 Then, once connected again to the charger, when the battery charges a bit, it will restart again.

 For the T Beam, work is in progress to provide the same feature.
 For now it is better to disable the power management at all, by setting `config['sleep_battery_perc']` to 0 in the `wan_config.py` file.

+If you plan to power your device with a battery that is not 3.7v, probably it's better to disable this feature from the configuration, or the device may shut down because it is sensing a too low voltage, assuming the battery is low.

 # FreakWAN network specification